jsdom/jsdom/README.md

     jsdom.env({ /* config */ })

   - config.html     : see `html` above
   - config.scripts  : see `scripts` above
   - config.src      : An array of javascript strings that will be evaluated against the resulting document.
 Similar to `scripts`, but it accepts javascript instead of paths/urls.
   - config.done     : see `callback` above
+  - config.document :
+   - referer : the new document will have this referer
+  - config.features : see `Flexibility` section below. **Note**: the default feature set for jsdom.env does _not_ include fetching remote javascript and executing it.
+This is something that you will need to **carefully** enable yourself.

 ## For the hardcore